TLCFEM/suanPan-manual/docs/Collection/Process/magma.md

 ## Compiling MAGMA

 Please check MAGMA documentation for the compilation instructions.
-On Windows, the following options are used, tailored for the my specific platform only:
+On Windows, the following options are used, tailored for my specific platform only:

 ```json
 {